 In 2008, the net loss ratio increased 0.8 percentage points from 2007, from 62.0% to 62.8%.
 The loss ratio deteriorated in Sava Re (where it increased by 5.2 percentage points to 72.5%) and in Sava Osiguranje (where it increased by 7.1 percentage points to 49.9%).
-The consolidated deterioration is attributable also to the first full consolidation of Montenegro osiguranje, where after improving the quality of its portfolio, the loss ratio increased to 69.5%, extremely high for the company.
+The consolidated deterioration is attributable also to the first full consolidation of Montenegro osiguranje, where portfolio cleaning resulted in a loss ratio of 69.5%, extremely high for the company.